mattermost/docs/source/deploy/mattermost-changelog.md

  - Added Channel Bookmarks (disabled by default).

 #### Administration
- - Added safety limit error message in compiled Team Edition and Enterprise Edition deployments when enterprise scale and access control automation features are unavailable and message count exceeds 5 million posts.
+ - Added safety limit error message in compiled Team Edition and Enterprise Edition deployments when enterprise scale and access control automation features are unavailable, and message count exceeds 5 million posts.
 ERROR_SAFE_LIMITS_EXCEEDED.
  - Downloading a support packet is now extensible with plugins.
 If a plugin can add content to the support packet, it will be displayed in the commercial support modal.
 Administrators will have the option to include/exclude that from the support package.
  - Upgraded Nodejs to v20.11.
  - Added Channel Bookmarks permissions to the channel user role and to the channel moderation system.